Top 10 Tips to Being Funny When You Speak

 1. Find the right tone.
 Be sincere and genuine, but not too serious.
 Let your personality show through without crossing the line into arrogance or self-deprecation.

-2. Use strong body language .
-Gesture energetically, move around the stage (or room), and use facial expressions to convey emotion.
+2. Use strong body language.
+Use energetic hand gestures, move around the stage (or room), and use facial expressions to convey emotion.

-By following these 10 tips, you’ll be able to sound more funny when speaking in any situation.
-So go ahead and give them a try — we guarantee it won’t take long before people are asking for encores!
+By following these nine easy tips, you’ll be able to sound more funny when speaking in any situation.
+So go ahead and give them a try — we guarantee it won’t take long before people are asking for encores.
 Good luck!

 Sources that funny people recommend: